-How to safely send @optional protocol messages that might not be implemented
+How to safely send @optional protocol messages

-Autor: | Última modificación: 12 de marzo de 2024 | Tiempo de Lectura: 2 minutos
+| Última modificación: 12 de julio de 2024 | Tiempo de Lectura: 2 minutos

 @optional protocol messages in Objective C